mhdawson/micro-app-onetime-password/README.md

 like github when two-factor authentication is enabled.

-**Note since the totp password is easily obtained from the browser once the app is started, it is only suitable where you have good physical control over the client, for example the computer in your house.**
+**Note since the totp password is easily obtained from the browser once the app is started, it is only suitable where you have good physical control over the client (as well as the server of course), for example the computer in your house.**

 ![sample onetime password page](https://raw.githubusercontent.com/mhdawson/micro-app-onetime-password/master/pictures/onetime-password-window.jpg)